 This article contains information about electrician salaries.
-It includes average salary information, industries with top salaries, and different types of electrical jobs plus their pay in different locations across the United States.
+It includes average salary information, industries with top earnings, and different types of electrical jobs plus their pay in different locations across the United States.

 Electrician Salary on Average

 The average yearly salary for electricians was $63,310 in 2021 and the top 10 percent earned more than $99,800 (bls.gov).

-Nearly all electricians work at least full time, and overtime is common.
-Electrician work schedules may include evenings and weekends, and may vary during times of bad weather.
+Nearly all electricians work at least full time, and overtime is common in the industry as well.
+Electrician work schedules may include evenings and weekends, and can vary during times of bad weather.
 Find a local electrician trade school now.

 Industries with Top Electrician Salaries

-Electricians make different average salaries depending on what industry they work in.
-The following list includes the top industries for electricians.
+Electricians make different average salaries depending on which industry they specialize in.
+The following list includes top earnings based on industry.